hartmantis/mac-app-store-chef/README.md

 A new resource is defined as well as an attribute-driven default recipe, either of which can be used.

+The default recipe also installs the OS X dev tools required via the `build-essential` cookbook.
+If you are calling the resource directly, you'll need to ensure XCode is installed separately.

 Recipes
 =======